Exploring Human Host-Microbiome Interactions in Health and Disease

 Disease meeting will once again bring together leading scientists and

-clinicians from the fields of microbiology, ecology, immunology,
+clinicians from the fields of microbiology, immunology, gastroenterology

-Recent studies have revealed the extraordinary complexity of the gut
+Recent studies have revealed the complexity of the gut microbial ecology

-microbial ecology and its network connectivity to the metabolic
+and its network connectivity to the metabolic regulation of important

-composition of the microbiome have been associated with many
+in microbiome composition have been associated with many non-infectious

 This meeting will update current knowledge of how various microbiomes

-(oral, gut, skin, lung etc.) communicate with the host and the factors
+(oral, gut, lung, non-bacterial etc.) communicate with the host and the

-that influence these interactions.
-The programme will discuss the new
+factors that influence these interactions.
+The programme will discuss the

 technologies.
 Attendees will have the opportunity to participate in